JamWazzz/entertainment-graph/README.md

 # Entertainment Graph Explorer

-Interactive movie and TV show graph explorer powered by the TMDB API.
-Search for a title and explore its cast, directors, writers, and production companies as a navigable graph.
+An interactive entertainment graph explorer that lets you search for any movie or TV show and visualizes its connections — cast, directors, writers, and production companies — as an explorable force-directed graph.
+Data comes from the TMDB API.

+The primary experience is the **web client**: an interactive D3.js graph where you can click nodes to expand connections and explore the network.
+The project also includes a CLI, a TUI, and a Tkinter GUI to demonstrate a multi-client architecture backed by a single Flask REST server.

+---

+## Prerequisites

+- Python 3.10 or higher
+- A free TMDB API key

+---

 ## Setup